ARWNI2S/TheCorporateWars/whitepaper/foundations/interstellar-community/README.md

 ---
-description: >-
-  The diverse civilizations, technological advancements, and governing systems shaping interstellar society.
+description: The diverse civilizations, technological advancements, and governing systems shaping Interstellar Community.
 ---

 # The Interstellar Community